 What kind of drinker are you?
 Do you enjoy a drink once in a while with family and friends?
 Do you drink for the sake of getting drunk?
 Do you drink because it makes everything feel better?
 Understanding your own drinking habits will help you recognise where you might need to make changes.

-Consider the following questions carefully and honestly to identify if you have a drinking problem:
+Consider the following questions carefully to identify if you have a drinking problem:

 - Why do you drink alcohol?
 For escapism?
 For fun?
 Because your friends do?
 Because there's nothing else to do?
 Because you crave it?